 EASTWICK FRIENDS & NEIGHBORS COALITION (EFNC) position in opposition to the rezoning of 35 acres of land at 86th and Lindbergh Blvd in SW Philadelphia from R-9a single family to R-12 multi-family residential development.

-The EASTWICK FRIENDS & NEIGHBORS COALITION recently formed as a community organization concerned with the future of our neighborhood.
+The EASTWICK FRIENDS & NEIGHBORS COALITION formed in May 2012 as a community organization concerned with the future of our neighborhood.
 We were spurred to action due to a development proposal put forth by The Korman Company (Korman), who is requesting rezoning of a 35-acre parcel of green space land, bordering on Lindbergh Boulevard and John Heinz National Wildlife Refuge, adjacent to our community.
 At community meetings held on May 1, 15 and 22, 2012, attendees overwhelmingly expressed opposition to the Korman development proposal and engaged in a petition drive stating our position as follows:

 We, the residents of Eastwick, unequivocally oppose the development of 722 apartment units with parking for 1034 cars on 35 acres of land in our community (1).
 We are extremely concerned about the automobile and truck traffic that would be generated by a development of such enormous magnitude.
 Our neighborhood is currently afflicted with widespread flooding problems, causing financial distress to homeowners (2).
 The loss of additional green space will only make this problem worse.
 Further we are very concerned about the future of the entire 128 acre tract bounded by 85th Street, Mario Lanza Boulevard and Lindbergh Boulevard and how development will affect our community.